nvi-inc/mas/index.md

 For example, this script get Azimuth and Elevation from the `antenna` measurement and the tsys from data and plot the average in bins over the az-el plane.

+* **Note** there is currently a bug in the library which results in queries being truncated to 10000 points *

 ```python
 import matplotlib.pyplot as plt